toucansites/try-o-template-demo/contents/posts/new-navigation/index.md

 - **Updating Content**:
   - You can edit the **index.md** file at any time to update the content of the custom page.
 - **Styling**:
-  - Update the relevant Mustache templates and CSS files in the **themes/default/** directory to customize the page's look.
+  - Update the relevant Mustache templates and CSS files in the **templates/default/** directory to customize the page's look.

 ---

-This guide ensures you can create and manage custom pages with ease in **Try-O-Theme**.
+This guide ensures you can create and manage custom pages with ease in **Try-O-Template**.